Medical Student Performance Evaluation

 Student Name is a fourth year medical student at the University of Nevada, Reno School of Medicine.

 Student entered the School of Medicine in the fall of 2006 after graduating with high distinction and receiving a Bachelor of Science degree in Biochemistry and Biology from the University of Nevada in Reno, Nevada.
 While in college, Student was named to the Dean's List and was the recipient of the College of Science's Dean's Scholar Award, awarded to the student with the highest graduating cumulative grade point average in the Department of Biology.
-In addition, he/she received the Senior Scholar Award through the College of Agriculture, Biotechnology, and Natural Resources for earning the highest grade point average in the college.
+In addition, they received the Senior Scholar Award through the College of Agriculture, Biotechnology, and Natural Resources for earning the highest grade point average in the college.
 Student5 worked as an Emergency Medical Technician through college, and was also deeply involved in biomedical research with mentors and collaborators in the University of Nevada, Reno's Department of Biology.

 During medical school, Student has been very involved.
 He was elected Secretary for the Class of YEAR and Secretary for the Student Executive Committee.
 He was the Manager of the Student Outreach Clinic, a student run clinic providing basic medical care to the underserved community.
 He was the representative for the American Medical Student Association, a member of the New Student Orientation Committee, and a student interviewer for the Admissions Committee.
 He was also a presenter at "Tar Wars", an anti-smoking campaign for children.